-For example, a user request is sent to a Snowflake database by JMeter and gets a response within expected time of 2 minutes; then the test Case gets passed, else the test case fails.
+For example, a user request is sent to a Snowflake database by JMeter and gets a response within the expected time of 2 minutes; then the test Case gets passed, or else the test case fails.

 In our case, assign value to 120000 milliseconds(2 minutes)

 5. Creating a Listener to Monitor the Test Results

 Before starting our test sample, we need a Listener that helps to monitor and analyze the result of the test.
 For this load test, we will use two types of listeners.